geethika608/AI_Patents_Research_Agent/docs/README.md

 # Patent Research AI Agent Documentation

-Welcome to the comprehensive documentation for the Patent Research AI Agent - a production-ready AI system for patent research and analysis.
+Comprehensive documentation for the Patent Research AI Agent - a production-ready AI system for patent research and analysis.

 ## 📚 Documentation Overview